pierre-rouleau/usrhome/readme.rst

 ================

 - Clone the USRHOME repository somewhere on your home directory tree.
+- Open a Z Shell by typing ``zsh`` if you are not already inside a Z Shell.
 - Execute the ```setup/setup-usrhome`_`` script **from the root directory of the USRHOME depot**: